 Increasing Parental Engagement has also been a focus at the school.
 A range of learning opportunities have been provided to help parents develop their own skills in English and maths – to make them better equipped at supporting their children at home.

-In place of the current requirements regarding information about pupil premium expenditure, schools are now required to publish their ‘PUPIL PREMIUM STRATEGY.’
+Schools are required to publish their ‘PUPIL PREMIUM STRATEGY.’

 This should include: